Evaluation of the neutron background in cryogenic Germanium target for WIMP direct detection when using a reactor neutrino detector as a neutron veto system: Neutron background estimation

 \subsection{Neutron background from detector components}

 Neutrons from the detector components are induced by ($\alpha$, n) reactions due to U and Th.
 According to Mei et al.\cite{Mei2009}, the differential spectra of neutron yield can be expressed as

 where $N_i$ is the total number of atoms for the $i^{th}$ element in the host material, $R_\alpha 10^{-7}$ $cm^{-2}s^{-1}$ .
 The energy spectrum (see Fig.\ref{fig:energy}) and angular distribution of these neutrons are evaluated at the depth of 910 m.w.e. by the method in \cite{Mei2006, Wang2001}.
 The neutrons with the specified energy and angular distributions are sampled on the surface of the cavern, and the neutron interactions with the detector are simulated with the Geant4 package.
-Tab.\ref{tab:bg} shows that 30 neutron events/(ton$\cdot$yr) reach the HPGe targets and their energy deposition is in the same range as that of the WIMP interactions.
-0.3 of them are not tagged by the Gd-LS/LS.
+Tab.\ref{tab:bg} shows that 31.5 neutron events/(ton$\cdot$yr) reach the HPGe targets, their energy deposition is in the same range as that of the WIMP interactions and there is deposit energy in only a Ge module.
+0.24 of them are not tagged by the Gd-LS/LS.
 Muon veto systems can tag muons very effectively, thereby most cosmogenic neutrons can be rejected.
-For example, using the muon veto system, the neutron contamination level could be reduced by a factor of about 10\cite{Carson2004}.
-In the Daya Bay experiment, the contamination level can even be reduced by a factor of more than 30\cite{DayabayProp2007}.
-We conservatively assume the neutron contamination level from cosmic muons decreases by a factor of 10 using a muon veto system.
-This could lead to the decrease of cosmogenic neutron contamination to 0.03 events/(ton$\cdot$yr).
+The water Cherenkov detector in our simulation are used to tag cosmic muons and then reject them.
+These detectors are similar to the ones in the Daya Bay experiment, and the muon rejection is consistent with the result of the Daya Bay experiment, that is the contamination level can even be reduced by a factor of about 30\cite{DayabayProp2007}.
+This could lead to the decrease of cosmogenic neutron contamination to 0.008 events/(ton$\cdot$yr).
 The uncertainties of the cosmogenic neutron background in Tab.\ref{tab:bg} are from the statistical fluctuation.